 Formed in 1981, Apollo Friends in Sport (Apollo) came into existence after a small group of individuals came together with an idea to form an athletic social group in Calgary, Alberta.
 The idea was to fulfill the needs of like-minded people with a sport tournament and social activities.
 Four people attended the first meeting.

-Apollo's multi-sport festival, Western Cup, will see over 1,500 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, and hockey.
+Apollo's multi-sport festival, Western Cup, sees over 1,300 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, hockey, and cross-country skiing.

-In addition to the athletic events, our participants attend nightly social events at the luxurious Hyatt Regency in the heart of downtown Calgary: Thursday’s Registration, Friday’s Athlete Social, and on Saturday we transform The Hyatt’s Imperial Ballroom into Calgary’s largest LGBTQ+ dance party.
+In addition to the athletic events, our participants attend nightly social events at the luxurious Hyatt Regency in the heart of downtown Calgary: Thursday’s Registration, Friday’s One Night in Monaco, and on Saturday we transform The Hyatt’s Imperial Ballroom into Calgary’s largest LGBTQIA2S+ dance party.
 Then the next morning, we cap it all off with the ever-hilarious Drag Brunch.

 As always, at the Western Cup Dance we have an amazing lineup of DJs and have state-of-the-art lighting and sound to make for an unforgettable night.
 For our sponsors, it will be your chance to get your brand in front of our guests while supporting a great cause.

-Every year a portion of our proceeds are donated to local charities supporting youth, sports, and the LGBTQ+ community.
+Every year a portion of our proceeds are donated to local charities supporting youth, sports, and the 2SLGBTQ+ community.

-The Centre for Sexuality is a nationally recognized, community-based organization that has been leading the way in the areas of sexuality, healthy relationships, human rights, gender identity, sexual orientation, equality and consent for more than 40 years in the Calgary community.
+Centre for Sexuality For 50 years, the Centre has been leading the way in the areas of sexuality, healthy relationships, human rights, gender identity, sexual orientations, equality and consent.